skypjack/entt/docs/md/entity.md

 }
 ```

-The `each` member functions are highly optimized.
-Unless users want to iterate
-only entities or get only some of the components, this should be the preferred
-approach.
-Note that entities can also be excluded from the parameter list when
+Note that entities can also be excluded from the parameter list when received
-received through a callback and this can improve even further the performance
+through a callback and this can improve even further the performance during
-during iterations.<br/>
+iterations.<br/>
 Since they aren't explicitly instantiated, empty components aren't returned in
 any case.